jordanaston/T1A3-terminal-application/readme.md

 bash run_app.sh
 ```

-Running the executable will do a couple of things automatically.
+Running the executables will do a couple of things automatically.

 1. Checks to make sure user has Python 3 installed, and if not, echo's a message to the user with instructions on how to install.
 2. Creates the virtual environment for the user.